 Habitat for Humanity

-Agora affiliate Stansberry & Associates has been involved in Habitat for Humanity since the fall of 2005.
+Agora affiliate Stansberry Research has been involved in Habitat for Humanity since the fall of 2005.
 They helped build a home for a three-generation Baltimore family — a mother, daughter and granddaughter.
 They finished work in May 2006 and presented the key to the happy family.

 Chesapeake Habitat for Humanity